nathwill/chef-haproxy-ng/README.md

 ### haproxy_listen

 Maps to a listen configuration block, combines frontend and backend config blocks into a single proxy.
+Less flexible, but more concise.
+Typically used for tcp-mode proxies with a 1:1 frontend:backend mapping.

 <table>
   <thead>